-- (h) The calculated premium tax for all insurers is subject to credit and deduction of the full amount, with 25% of the full amount allowed at each quarterly premium tax due date, for all of the following: - Ad valorem taxes paid by an insurer on any building and real estate in Alabama which is owned and occupied, in whole or in part, by the insurer for the full period of the tax year as its principal office in Alabama; - (ii) Ad valorem taxes paid by an insurer on any other real estate and improvements thereon in Alabama which is owned and at least 50% occupied by the insurer for the full period of the tax year; - (iii) Ad valorem taxes paid by an insurer on the insurer's offices in Alabama, whether such taxes are paid directly by the insurer or in the form of rent to a third-party landlord; - (iv) All license fees and taxes paid to any county in Alabama during the calendar year for the privilege of engaging in the business of insurance within the county (although a credit allowed for such taxes is irrelevant due to the prohibition against such taxes found in Section 27-4A-5); - (v) All expenses of examination of the insurer by the commissioner; - (vi) 60% of all franchise or business privilege taxes paid by the insurer to the state; and - (vii) All assessments to the Alabama Life and Disability Insurance Guaranty Association, the Alabama Insurance Guaranty Association or assessments for any other guaranty fund or pool now or hereafter created by statute. - (i) Pursuant to Section 27-52-3 insurers participating in the Alabama Health Insurance Plan may offset any premium taxes otherwise payable on health insurance premiums paid to them by the full amount of any assessments paid in the same calendar year as the assessment. - (j) Pursuant to Section 27-21-4 any losses suffered as a result of operation under the Alabama Health Care Plan (in the event such a plan is implemented) may be deducted from premium taxes payable but total loss deduction may not exceed 50% of the tax normally payable. - (k) Pursuant to Section 27-3-29 foreign insurers are subject to retaliatory taxation if home state rates applied to foreign insurers are higher than Alabama's. - Pursuant to Sections 40-14B-12 through 40-14B-20 insurers who invest in certified capital companies, as defined in Section 40-14B-1(4) may deduct from premium taxes payable the amount of the investment, beginning in Calendar Year 2004.
-The total premium tax credits allowable may not exceed \$12.5 million annually or \$100 million total for the life of the program. - (m) Pursuant to Section 40-14B-22 insurers who provide venture capital to a certified capital company are allowed additional insurance premium tax credits.
-The credits issued cannot exceed a total of \$100 million for all years in which premium tax credits are allowed.
-Additionally, the amount of credits issued may not exceed 5% of the certified investor's vested premium tax credit for any tax year until 2014, at which time 17.5% of the vested credit may be taken.
+Deduction Type Ad valorem taxes paid by an insurer on property below: 1. any building and real estate in Alabama which is owned and occupied, in whole or in part, by the insurer for the full period of the tax year as its principal office in Alabama; 2. any other real estate and improvements thereon in Alabama which is owned and at least 50% occupied by the insurer for the full period of the tax year; and 3. the insurer's offices in Alabama, whether such taxes are paid directly by the insurer or in the form of rent to a third-party landlord.
+All license fees and taxes paid to any county in Alabama during the calendar year for the privilege of engaging in the business of insurance within the county (although a credit allowed for such taxes is irrelevant due to the prohibition against such taxes found in Section 27-4A-5, Code of Alabama , as amended) All expenses of examination of the insurer by the commissioner 60% of all franchise or business privilege taxes paid by the insurer to the state All assessments to the Alabama Life and Disability Insurance Guaranty Association, the Alabama Insurance Guaranty Association or assessments for any other guaranty fund or pool now or hereafter created by statute Insurers participating in the Alabama Health Insurance Plan may offset any premium taxes